 I look at the faces of the children ... their faith remains as it ever was- beguiled but trusting.

-I also feel proud that right from the time this policy was a draft we have been organising debates and training sessions for teachers to make them imbibe the true spirit of the new education policy in their everyday teaching experiences.
+I also feel proud that right from the time this policy was drafted we have been organising debates and training sessions for teachers to make them imbibe the true spirit of the new education policy in their everyday teaching experiences.

 Those who are interested to know more details about the NEP, please do check out these links: